 Develop and Implement a Positive Reporting Process

-Developing a positive association with reporting health and safety issues in essential to improving your organisations safety culture.
+Developing a positive association with reporting health and safety issues in essential to improving your organizations safety culture.
 One way to promote this is to develop an appraisal system by rewarding employees who report safety hazards (physical hazards, chemical hazards, mental hazards) or concerns.
 A positive safety culture will be much easier to build and maintain when employees feel comfortable reporting concerns and believe that the reporting process is positive.
 Facilitating employees to engage in good catch or near miss reporting can prevent serious incidents occurring.

 Investment in training employees in health and safety policies and correct techniques demonstrates your commitment to safety.
 Effective safety cultures require strong health and safety competencies.
-This must begin immediately when the employee joins the organisation and is on-boarded, and again during refresher training and updating skills.
+This must begin immediately when the employee joins the organization and is on-boarded, and again during refresher training and updating skills.
 Trained employees also embrace safety culture more readily because they are aware of hazards and the effect that they can have on maintaining workplace safety.

 In addition to having good technical competencies, providing training from supervisors puts a strong emphasis on leadership, initiative and an out-of-the-box style of thinking.
-To ensure their safety culture is consistently maintained, you must ensure that supervisors have the right leadership attributes to coach their staff and to maintain the correct safety behaviours.
+To ensure their safety culture is consistently maintained, you must ensure that supervisors have the right leadership attributes to coach their staff and to maintain the correct safety behavior.

 Building and maintaining safety culture starts from the ground up.
 Another way to build strong employee buy-in is to involve them in the process.
-Establishing a safety committee with employees from all areas of your organisation can ensure different opinions and issues are raised.
-The group decisions from health and safety committees have a big influence on the overall direction of the organisation when it comes to safety initiatives.
+Establishing a safety committee with employees from all areas of your organization can ensure different opinions and issues are raised.
+The group decisions from health and safety committees have a big influence on the overall direction of the organization when it comes to safety initiatives.
 Some of the more established committees make decisions on how and where health and safety budgets are required to be spent.
 Contribution of individuals are noted, and action items are designated to individuals within the committee itself for follow ups.
 Good management and frequency are vital for the success of the committee.
 Do you need help getting started?